+Conclusion: all the companies agree with the proposal, while one company agree partially.
+The moderator suggests to agree the following proposal and to iron out the details based on a TP.

+Proposal 2.2-2: introduce in LPP ProvideLocationInformation: UE Rx TEG IDs, UE Tx TEG IDs, and UE RxTx TEG IDs.

 Question 2.2-3: Do you agree to introduce in LPP ProvideLocationInformation: multiple UE Rx-Tx time difference measurements (for N different UE Rx TEGs), and multiple UE Rx-Tx time difference measurements (for N different UE RxTx TEGs with the same UE Tx TEG)?
 What is your preference for N?